 For Cardiac Procedures

-In many cases, anesthesiologists provide anesthesia during cardiac catheterizations procedures and minimally invasive cardiac correction procedures performed by cardiologists in the radiology suites of Stanford.
+In many cases, anesthesiologists provide anesthesia during cardiac catheterizations procedures and minimally invasive cardiac correction procedures performed by cardiologists in our pediatric heart center.

 For Diagnostic Tests and Non-Surgical Procedures